Franceville, New Hebrides: History

-The lack of a functional government led to rising discontent among the colonists.
-The French were especially inconvenienced because French law only recognized marriages when contracted under a civil authority (the nearest one being in New Caledonia), whereas British law recognized marriages conducted by local clergy.
 On 9 August 1889, Franceville declared itself an independent commune under the leadership of elected mayor/president Ferdinand-Albert Chevillard, and with its own red, white and blue flag with five stars.

-This community became one of the first self-governing nations in recorded history to practice universal suffrage without distinction of sex or race.
+This community became one of the first self-governing entities in recorded history to practice universal suffrage without distinction of sex or race.
 Although the district's population at the time consisted of about 500 natives and fewer than 50 whites, only white males were permitted to hold office.
 One of its elected presidents was R. D. Polk, a native of Tennessee and relative of James K. Polk.

 The new government was soon suppressed, and by June 1890, Franceville as a commune was reported to have been "practically broken up."
 An 1891 census reported 29 adult Europeans, making it the largest European settlement in the New Hebrides.
 In 1906, the naval commission was replaced by a more structured British-French Condominium.